Yttrium: Garnets

-Yttrium is used in the production of a large variety of synthetic garnets, and yttria is used to make yttrium iron garnets (Y_{3}Fe_{5}O_{12}, "YIG"), which are very effective microwave filters which were recently shown to have magnetic interactions more complex and longer-ranged than understood over the previous four decades.
-Yttrium, iron, aluminium, and gadolinium garnets (e.g. Y3(Fe,Al)5O12 and Y3(Fe,Gd)5O12) have important magnetic properties.
+Yttrium is used in the production of a large variety of synthetic garnets, and yttria is used to make yttrium iron garnets (Y3Fe5O12, "YIG"), which are very effective microwave filters Yttrium, iron, aluminium, and gadolinium garnets (e.g. Y3(Fe,Al)5O12 and Y3(Fe,Gd)5O12) have important magnetic properties.
 YIG is also very efficient as an acoustic energy transmitter and transducer.
-Yttrium aluminium garnet (Y_{3}Al_{5}O_{12} or YAG) has a hardness of 8.5 and is also used as a gemstone in jewelry (simulated diamond).
+Yttrium aluminium garnet (Y3Al5O12 or YAG) has a hardness of 8.5 and is also used as a gemstone in jewelry (simulated diamond).
 Cerium-doped yttrium aluminium garnet (YAG:Ce) crystals are used as phosphors to make white LEDs.

 YAG, yttria, yttrium lithium fluoride (LiYF_{4}), and yttrium orthovanadate (YVO_{4}) are used in combination with dopants such as neodymium, erbium, ytterbium in near-infrared lasers.
 YAG lasers can operate at high power and are used for drilling and cutting metal.
 The single crystals of doped YAG are normally produced by the Czochralski process.